-Special Day Class services are provided at Spring View, Granite Oaks, Rocklin High School and Whitney High School, and serve students who require specialized instruction and supports for 50% of the school day or more.
+Special Day Class services are provided at Granite Oaks Middle School, Spring View Middle School Rocklin High School and Whitney High School, and serve students who require specialized instruction and supports.
 The Special Day Class teacher holds a special education credential.
 These programs include:

 Transition from High School